Prag8855/aab/content/guides/housing-scams.md

 ### Censor your documents

-**Watermark your documents.** The documents you send should be unusable by identity thieves. {# TODO: Watermarking tool #}
+**Watermark your documents.** The documents you send should be unusable by identity thieves. - [Watermark a PDF](https://tools.pdf24.org/en/add-watermark)

 **Censor your documents.** Remove bank account numbers, passport numbers and [tax ID](/glossary/Steueridentifikationsnummer)s from your documents.
-The safest way to censor a document is to print it, censor it with a pen, and scan it again. {# TODO: Censorship tool #}
+The safest way to censor a document is to print it, censor it with a pen, and scan it again.

 ### See the apartment in person